 4. “A cookie-cutter approach won’t work for our family’s unusual assets.
 And we don’t want to be locked into a relationship that’s not working.”

-Dedicated trust companies typically take a tailored approach to each family’s needs, communication styles, and how they facilitate the grantor’s wishes as expressed in the trust document.
-A professional trustee can manage and protect all types of assets — residential and commercial real estate, operating and nonoperating business entities, receivables, alternative investments, farmland, oil and gas interests, and more.
+Dedicated trust companies typically take a tailored approach to each family’s needs, communication styles, and facilitating the grantor’s wishes as expressed in the trust document.
+A good professional trustee can manage and protect all types of assets — residential and commercial real estate, operating and nonoperating business entities, receivables, alternative investments, farmland, oil and gas interests, and more.

 Most trust documents drafted over the past 10 to 20 years offer plenty of flexibility as to who can appoint and remove a trustee.
 Families also can opt for agent for trustee services, an arrangement in which an individual trustee hires the trust company to carry out the administrative responsibilities, but the individual trustee retains control and authority.